Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Day 1: St. Louis to Shamrock, Texas

-The first day of 2019 Great Plains weather expedition travel was on Thursday, March 21.
+The first day of 2019 Great Plains storm observing expedition travel was on Thursday, March 21.
 I left St. Louis before noon, heading down I-44 to Oklahoma City, then west on I-40 to the storm observer-familiar town of Shamrock for the night.

 This Youtube video covers the high-speed captures at 1,500 frames per second: